 About Tiffany Peeler

 Going to therapy can seem intimidating and scary.
-However, I am confident both you (the parent) and you (the child/teen) will feel so much better after our first session.
+However, I am confident both you will feel so much better after our first session.
 I look forward to the opportunity to partner with you and create a healthy and supportive therapeutic relationship!